NataliaSegura/Macrocomplex-builder/README.md

 *1*. **Model Energy Minimization**

-It could be implemented an option of energy optimization by molecular dynamics once the model/s are finished.
-Protein structures often have errors
+It could be implemented an option of energy optimization to a local energy minimum by molecular dynamics once the model/s has been finished.
+Protein structures often have errors of various magnitude: atoms overlapping, wrong side chain orientation (lack of water molecules when modeling).
+An energy minimization would look for the pathway that reduces the most in the overall energy of the system, obtaining a best approach of the final structure if possible.
+It could be reached with programs as **Amber**, that combines molecular mechanical force fields with biomolecular simularions.

-*2*. **Model Energy Minimization**

-*3*. **Microtubul modeling**
+*2*. **Microtubul modeling**

 It would be a good point to modify the algorithm approach which could improve the correct shape of the microtubul, as well as other non limit structures.
 We think that a way to do it could be to fisrt itearte the program by chain interactions as it does, but and, at a certain time force it to start again, but adding those interactions that had not been added yet.